When you find a barn you have to stop for a photo with the Mitsubishi . Photo: Scotty ReissEclipse Cross

 Related: Space, Luxury and Savings without Compromise in the Kia Sorento Hybrid SUV

-The Eclipse Cross is 5” longer than its predecessor, which gives it an additional cubic foot of cargo space, and under the cargo floor is a full size spare tire.
+The Eclipse Cross is 5” longer than its predecessor, which gives it an additional cubic foot of cargo space.
+Under the cargo floor is a full-size spare tire.

 Related: 2020 Honda Accord Hybrid Touring Review: This Might Be the Most Luxury For Your Money, Ever

-The AWD system, called Super All Wheel Control, a $1,600 upgrade, is good to have no matter what name they give it.
+The AWD system, called Super All Wheel Control, is a $1,600 upgrade.
+Of course, it’s good to have no matter what name they give it.

 My trip took me to Hell, Michigan.
 No joke.
 And while I thought it was funny, I was really surprised to see it through the sunroof!